bloominstituteoftechnology/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+Adaptive uses percent spacing to respond to the size of the viewport.
+Responsive uses specific size sets and restrictions to control content.

 2. Describe what it means to be mobile first vs desktop first.
+Designing your responsive website for mobilel first means you work with media queries that are MIN value based.
+In Desktop first, you use (and design) with MAX viewport as your base.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
+This establishes that one rem will equal 10 pixels for our fonts throughtout the page.

 4. How would you describe preprocessing to someone new to CSS?
+It's not describing it- it's using it, that is giving me problems.
+PreProcessing is a way of setting up CSS where you can use variables, and repeatable functional blocks intead of repeating values and blocks of code by yourself.
+It's programming your CSS instead of stating it.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?
+Variables make sense but Mixins are giving me problems in the exercizes this week.
+I think I have parametric understood but it may just have worked by dumb luck.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.